-Mobile devices may only be used in lessons at the discretion of the class teacher.
-When using such technology outside the classroom or boarding house, students should remain aware of their own safety.
+Mobile devices may only be used in lessons in the Upper School, and only at the discretion of the class teacher.
+When using such technology outside the classroom or boarding House, students should remain aware of their own safety.
 Students must also remember that use of mobile technology in public environments can appear rude and so mobile devices must not be used whilst moving around the campus.